markglenn/json_api_client/README.md

 ## Test

 ### Run Test against Development instance
-1. Ensure you have the development server you wish to test.
+1. Ensure you have the development server you wish to test running.
 2. In the terminal, run `mix test --include notes_api`.
-This will run the all test including the `notes_api `@moduletag for the Notes Api HTTPClient.
+This will run the all test including the `notes_api` @moduletag for the Notes Api HTTPClient.